trescenzi/sylla-api/README.md

 ## API

 The name generation is accessible via a simple api.
-The api is currently hosted on heroku: https://sylla-api.herokuapp.com/
+The api is currently hosted on my home server.

 ### /names